 The bus enters the base by the signs on Groom Lake Road at about 7.30am, and leaves at 4.50pm.
 It takes about 10 minutes to get from the signs to the terminal inside the base, which means that the work hours for the workers are from 7.40am to 4.40pm.
-The bus has a US Government license plate "86B1371", which indicates that it has been in service since 1986.
-It is used at Area 51 since around 1997, when it replaced a much smaller bus.
-The windows are tinted as protection from the desert sun, but contrary to common belief not "blacked out".
+The windows are tinted as protection from the desert sun, but contrary to Area 51 folklore they are not "blacked out".

 You can't miss the bus on Groom Lake Road; just look for the huge trail of dust that it leaves behind.
 When you meet it on Groom Lake Road you better get out of its way in a hurry.
 The driver may brake for aliens, but certainly not for curious tourists.

 Seriously, please don't bother the driver or the passengers.
 They are just workers on their daily commute, just like the rest of us.
 And even if they wanted to, they would not be allowed to talk about their work.
 And please don't try to follow the bus around.
-When I did it to figure out the schedule below I had the Lincoln County Sheriff on my case after the second stop...
+You will very quickly have a close encounter with the Lincoln County Sheriff.

 Here is the complete schedule of the bus, coming out of the base.
 The morning commute is the exact same in the opposite direction.
 The exact number of workers varies depending on the activities at the base.
 Usually there are about 10 to 20 workers at each stop, sometimes considerably less.

 4:40pm: Workers board the bus inside Area 51.
 Bus takes off on Groom Lake Road towards the Guard Shack